By ALEXI VENICE—

 However, to everyone’s surprise, the hearing aid guy jumped into action and rushed to the fallen juror, rolling her on her side.
 He yelled at the clerk of court to call 911.
 Kudos to him for thinking fast.

 He began muttering to the semi-conscious patient, apparently examining her, which I don’t have a problem with because I think he’s had some cardiac training as a volunteer firefighter.
 What I found extraordinary, however, is that he attempted to prevent the actual, board-certified physician from helping the patient.
-Hearing aid guy initially pushed her away.
+Hearing Aid Guy initially pushed her away.
 Despite telling him she was a physician, he ignored her.
 Maybe he has a hearing problem?

 In the meantime, the judge ordered the rest of us jurors to move out of the jury box, back to the gallery, to sit in the wooden pews with our hands in our laps and our mouths shut until this poor woman’s health crisis could be properly addressed.

 The first authorities to respond to the 911 call were two uniformed sheriff deputies.
 Reminiscent of the old Western Gunsmoke, they burst through the double doors and rounded the corner on their way to the jury box.
 One of them must have gotten dressed in a hurry that morning because his taser came loose from his belt, flew by the only person wearing orange, and fell to the floor.
-It bounced and skidded, finally coming to rest within arm’s reach of a shackled ankle.
+It bounced and skidded, finally coming to rest within arm’s reach of her shackled ankle.

 The sheriff didn’t notice his taser had left its holster, so I yelled, “Your taser flew off your belt!
 It’s there—on the floor.”
 He looked at me, put his hand on his empty holster, then looked at the floor where I was pointing.
 He quickly ran to it, scooped it up, and securely fastened it.
-He cast me an appreciative glance before joining his partner in the jury box.
-I gave him the thumbs-up sign and mouthed, “Check the shit on your belt before you leave the house in the morning.”
+He cast me an appreciative glance before joining his partner in the jury box, so I gave him the thumbs-up sign and mouthed, “Check the shit on your belt before you leave the house in the morning.”

 Anyway, we watched the poor woman in distress get strapped to a cart and rolled out by the EMTs.
 As she went out the door, a knucklehead in the back of the gallery said, “Some people will do anything to get out of jury duty.”
 What a dumb-ass.
 I mean, the sheriff should’ve tased him on the spot.

 After all that drama, the judge reseated us in the jury box and commenced voire dire.
-When the Assistant D.A. asked me if I had an open mind about the charges against the defendant, I thought for a second then said, “Yeah.
+When the Assistant D.A. asked me if I had an open mind about the charges against the defendant, I thought for a second and said, “Yeah.
 I’m willing to give her the benefit of the doubt because she didn’t pick up the taser and take you out when she had the chance.”

 Needless to say, he exercised a strike on me and I was dismissed.
 Gone.
 Just like that.